ELKI

 ELKI (Environment for Developing KDD-Applications Supported by Index-Structures) is a data mining (KDD, knowledge discovery in databases) software framework developed for use in research and teaching.
-It was originally created by the database systems research unit at the Ludwig Maximilian University of Munich, Germany, led by Professor Hans-Peter Kriegel.
+It was originally created by the database systems research unit at LMU Munich, Germany, led by Professor Hans-Peter Kriegel.
 The project has continued at the Technical University of Dortmund, Germany.
 It aims at allowing the development and evaluation of advanced data mining algorithms and their interaction with database index structures.

 Description

 The ELKI framework is written in Java and built around a modular architecture.
 Most currently included algorithms perform clustering, outlier detection, and database indexes.
 The object-oriented architecture allows the combination of arbitrary algorithms, data types, distance functions, indexes, and evaluation measures.
 The Java just-in-time compiler optimizes all combinations to a similar extent, making benchmarking results more comparable if they share large parts of the code.
 When developing new algorithms or index structures, the existing components can be easily reused, and the type safety of Java detects many programming errors at compile time.

 ELKI is a free tool for analyzing data, mainly focusing on finding patterns and unusual data points without needing labels.
 It's written in Java and aims to be fast and able to handle big datasets by using special structures.
 It's made for researchers and students to add their own methods and compare different algorithms easily.

 ELKI has been used in data science to cluster sperm whale codas, for phoneme clustering, for anomaly detection in spaceflight operations, for bike sharing redistribution, and traffic prediction.